snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 components as custom cell renderers and editors.

-### Theming: Light and Dark Mode Support
+### Theming: Light and Dark Mode

+#### Dash AG Grid ≥ v33

+Dash AG Grid v33+ introduced a new theming API that makes it much easier to style the grid.

+More details and examples are available in the [dash-ag-grid documentation](https://dash.plotly.com/dash-ag-grid/styling-themes).
+If you are upgrading from an earlier version, see the [migration guide](https://dash.plotly.com/dash-ag-grid/migration-guide).

+In earlier versions of dash-ag-grid, the grid theme was set using the `className` prop.
+Switching between light and dark mode typically required updating `className` in a callback, which caused the grid to re-render and often resulted in visible lag.

+With v33+, the same built-in themes are still available, but they are applied through the new `theme` API instead of `className`.
+Theme values can be customized using any valid CSS values, and using CSS variables works well for light and dark mode support.
+See also the [Ag Grid documentation](https://www.ag-grid.com/react-data-grid/theming-colors/) for more information.

+Below are two simple examples.

+Example 1: No callback

+This example uses a built-in light theme and applies Mantine CSS variables for background and text colors.
+When the app theme changes, the grid updates automatically.
+No callback is required.

+.. exec::docs.dash-ag-grid.theme_switch33

+Example 2: Callback to switch built-in theme

+Because the first example is based on a light theme, some elements such as scrollbars may not appear correctly in dark mode.

+This example switches between the light and dark variants of the built-in Quartz theme.
+It also demonstrates additional customization using the `theme` prop to set fonts and accent colors.

+.. exec::docs.dash-ag-grid.theme_switch33_callback

+#### Dash AG Grid < v33

-This example uses `dash-ag-grid` v31.3.0.
-The grid theme is set with the `className` prop.
+Before dash-ag-grid v33, the grid theme was set using the `className` prop.
+Four built-in themes were available, each with light and dark variants.

-To apply a built-in theme:
+For example, to apply the Alpine theme:

 * Light mode: `className="ag-theme-alpine"` (default)
 * Dark mode: `className="ag-theme-alpine-dark"`

-Switch between light and dark themes by updating the `className` prop in a callback.
+Switching between light and dark mode required updating the `className` prop in a callback.

-For more details and a full list of built-in themes and how to customize the theme, see the [Dash AG Grid styling guide](https://dash.plotly.com/dash-ag-grid/styling-themes) or the [AG Grid v31.3 theme docs](https://www.ag-grid.com/archive/31.3.0/react-data-grid/themes/).
+For more details on available themes and customization options, see the [Dash AG Grid styling guide](https://dash.plotly.com/dash-ag-grid/styling-themes) or the [AG Grid v31.3 theme documentation](https://www.ag-grid.com/archive/31.3.0/react-data-grid/themes/).

-Click the theme switch in the top right of this page to see the grid theme update live.
+Here is an example of the callback:

-.. exec::docs.dash-ag-grid.simple
+.. sourcetabs::docs/dash-ag-grid/theme_switch31.py
+    :defaultExpanded: true
+    :withExpandedButton: true

 ###  Custom Cell Renderers with DMC